sanjanb/machine-learning/learn/day49-gradient-descent/README.md

 ### 6. Critical Tips for Success
 * **Feature Scaling:** Gradient Descent works significantly better and faster if your data is scaled (e.g., using Standardization).
-Without scaling, the "contours" of your error surface become stretched, making it harder for the algorithm to find the center [[01:56:16](http://www.youtube.com/watch?v=ORyfPJypKuU&t=6976)].
+Without scaling, the "contours" of your error surface become stretched, making it harder for the algorithm to find the center.
 * **Learning Rate Tuning:** Finding the "Goldilocks" learning rate is the most important part of tuning your model.